bokkypoobah/OrbsStakingContractAudit/audit/README.md

 ## Limitations

-This audit makes no statements or warranties about the viability of the Orbs' business proposition.
+This audit makes no statements or warranties about the viability of the Orbs' business proposition with respect to these smart contracts.

 <br />